AndyChan366/R-Language/README.md

 # R-Language
-There are some R Language training
+There are some R Language training.

+For my girlfriend.